Double Engine (2024 film): Reception

 Sangeetha Devi Dundoo of The Hindu wrote that "How Rohit and Sasi narrate this story makes all the difference.
 Shashank Raghavula’s visuals, with a touch of grunge and realism, give us snapshots of a day in Danny’s life" but added that "In the 105-minute film that comes to speed when the friends begin their hunt for the double-headed snake, there are stretches where nothing seems to happen".
+The movie was reviewed by Times Now.

 Home media

-The film streamed on aha on 29 March 2024.
+The film streamed on Aha on 29 March 2024.